magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 As you see the only surviving pure CLJ file is `def.clj`, which is the
-one containing the macros definitions.
+one containing the macro definitions.

 Those steps represent the easiest part of making the `valip`
 validation library compliant with the Reader Conditionals